Iordan-Iulian-Bogdan/Image-Encryption-App/README.md

-This is an implementation of an encryption algorithm for images using compressive sensing, this is more of a proof of concept wher we use compressive sensing in a novel way to encrypt images.
+This is an implementation of an encryption algorithm for images using compressive sensing, this is meant to be more of a proof of concept where we use compressive sensing in a novel way to encrypt images.

 The overall algorthm for this is as follows :